 Cryogenic barrel treatment utilizes liquid nitrogen to bring the temperature of the gun barrel down to -300°F. The gun barrel is kept at this level for 24 hours to relieve residual stresses created during manufacturing.
-Cryogenic treatment is a one-time, permanent process.
+Cryogenic barrel treatment is a one-time, permanent process.
 The improvement lasts the entire life of the gun or rifle.

-Several shotgun manufacturers have incorporated cryo treatment in their manufacturing processes.
+Several shotgun manufacturers have incorporated cryogenic barrel treatment in their manufacturing processes.
 They found that the shot groupings of non-treated guns shifted as much as 10″ to 12″.
 After the same gun was cryogenically treated, the groupings shifted less than 1″ (.075″).
 Therefore, accuracy is always dramatically improved after cryogenic treatment.
 (See BenelliUSA for more info)

 Maximize Performance With Cryogenics

 When fired, a gun barrel heats up and distorts or warps every time the trigger is pulled.
 This distortion results lost accuracy.

 By cryogenically treating the gun barrel, you will see immediate results:

 - Reduced friction, heat and wear for an improved barrel life

 - Improved shot groupings resulting in improved accuracy